AshenCat/catflix/README.md

 - [ ] Users must be able to make changes on their profile
     - [x] View user profile
     - [ ] Edit user profile
-- [ ] Visitors must be able to view public content - ONGOING
+- [ ] Visitors must be able to view public content
     - [ ] Users can upvote/downvote contents
     - [ ] Users can comment on a content
 - [ ] Logged in users must be able to manage their contents